An image taken by Roman Harak displaying “luxury items” for sale three days before the North Korean National Day.

-By Sophia Hapin, HRNK Research Intern
+By Abraham Reiss, HRNK Research Intern

-Edited by Rosa Park, HRNK Director of Programs and Carter Thompson, HRNK Research Intern
+Edited by Michelle Dang, HRNK Research Intern, and Rosa Park, HRNK Director of Programs and Editor

-By Tristin Schultz, HRNK Research Intern
+By Eric Ryu, HRNK Research Intern

 Edited by Rosa Park, HRNK Director of Programs and Sophia Hapin, HRNK Research Intern

 HRNK staff members and interns wish to dedicate this program to our colleague Katty Chi.
 A native of Chile and graduate of the London School of Economics, Katty became a North Korean human rights defender in her early 20s.
-Katty was chief of international affairs with the North Korea Strategy Center (NKSC) in Seoul from 2010 to 2014 and worked with the Seoul Office of Liberty in North Korea (LinK) from 2019 to 2020.
+Katty was chief of international affairs with the North Korea Strategy Center (NKSC) in Seoul from 2010 to 2014 and worked with the Seoul Office of Liberty in North Korea (LiNK) from 2019 to 2020.
 A remarkable member of our small North Korean human rights community, Katty brought inspiration and good humor to all.
-Katty passed away in Seoul this past May, at the young age of 32.
+Katty passed away in Seoul in May 2020, at the young age of 32.
 She is survived by her parents and brother living in Chile.
 With the YPWP series, we endeavor to honor Katty’s life and work.